computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 __Most content editors know and like WordPress.
 Most developers know and like React.
 Here's how to deploy the best of both worlds to the cloud.__

+**Note: as of January 2018, the headless WordPress deploy on Google App Engine standard environment currently doesn't work because of issues with slugs.
+Use the flexible environment or hosted WordPress.

 ### Background

 If you think headless WordPress + React might be a good fit for your project,